 Computers for developing virtual reality content, on the other hand, can often benefit from additional CPU cores.
 It depends a bit on what software packages are being used, of course, but many 3D manipulation and rendering programs scale well with multiple cores.
 A lot of developers and artists will also run multiple programs at the same time, and may need to have debugging tools or other applications running at the same time as they are testing out their VR software.

-If going to a higher core count processor you don't want to sacrifice too much clock speed.
-Keeping at least a 3.0GHz base clock speed is ideal, since when testing out a VR experience you want to make sure you have plenty of speed for the few cores that will actually be utilized.
+If going for a higher core count processor you don't want to sacrifice too much clock speed.
+Base clock speeds don't matter much now, thanks to near universal adoption of "turbo" modes on modern CPUs, but ensuring that your CPU will maintain at least 3.4GHz under load is important.
+When testing out a VR experience you want to make sure you have plenty of speed for the few cores that will be utilized.

 Video Card (GPU)